taylarogic/codeWords/08/readme.md

 # this is what i did in week eight.
 This week I worked on my prototype further and wrote some pseudo code.
-I'm finding generating ideas quite easy and exciting, however the thought of translating them into code after prototyping is quite scary.
+I'm finding generating ideas quite easy and exciting through prototyping, it is fast and efficient as well as helpful in terms of a guide.
+The thought of translating them into code, however, after prototyping is quite scary.
 I'm not entirely sure how I'm going to achieve the ideas I have thought of, but I am excited to try.
 My prototype focuses on a jagged maze that moves from legible to alphabet soup.
-The parallels between the illegibility of metal logos and the encryptions found in CAPTCHAS and barcodes made for an interesting commentary that initially drew me towards Metahaven’s text so I would like to explore ideas of passwords and trademarks, whereby one is publicly communicated and the other is not.
-My final work almost never ends up being my original idea, as it gradually transforms into something else.
+The parallels between the illegibility of metal logos and the encryptions found in CAPTCHAS and barcodes made for an interesting commentary that initially drew me towards Metahaven’s text so I would like to explore these ideas of passwords and trademarks, whereby one is publicly communicated and the other is not.
+My final work almost never ends up being my original idea as it gradually transforms into something else.
 I have accepted that this is likely to happen as I'm not confident with coding yet.
 I hope to achieve something that I'm proud of and that hopefully mirrors the ideas in my paper prototypes.

 ![](MAZE.gif)